Episode 11 – Starting the Claim Process with your Distributor.

 Hopefully you have not needed to call in a rep to look at a concern with one of your installations, however if you are in this industry long enough you may eventually have to make that call.
 When the floor owner first contacts you regarding a concern with their flooring, act quickly and gather as much information about their concern.
 In most cases, you may need to go look at the issue yourself to verify what they are experiencing.
 Understanding what information your distributor may ask for can help speed this process up.
 Most will have an evaluation form from the manufacturer with information that is needed to help you assess the concern.
 Below you will find the main jobsite specific points of data to make sure you gather and have on hand as you contact your rep.

-The below data must be collected before the manufacturer will get involved:
+The below data must be collected before the distributor or manufacturer will get involved:

 - Temperature and Humidity of the environment

-- Photos of the concern and room scenes
+- Photos of the concern, including room scene images

 - Type of installation (floating/nailed/glued)